plone/training/testing/continuous_integration.rst

 ``script`` is the phase in which we actually run the tests.
-By tests we mean not only the integration, functional, or robot tests that we previously wrote but also anything that can evaluate the quality of our addon and can fail.
+By tests we mean not only the integration, functional, or robot tests that we previously wrote but also anything that can evaluate the quality of our add-on and can fail.

 In our case, we are running two tests: